Ultimate Guide to Google Display Network in 2022

-Once you’ve got that sorted, sign in to Google Ads and follow these steps:
+Once you’ve got that sorted, sign in to Google Ads Account and follow these steps:

-With the basics ready, you can move onto the targeting.
+With the basics ready, you can move onto audience targeting.

 How do you reach the people you know are most likely to be interested in your products or services?
 Through targeting.